mlcaepiee/SimUAV/README.md

 ​	SimUAV is a simulated, not real-world, dataset for UAV small object detection.
 It contains **29,568** images in **8** scenes or backgrounds including street, trees, grass, mountain lake, palace, winter town, and temple.
 Each scene has **4** multi-rotor models: Parrot A.R.
 Drone 2.0, DJI Inspire I, DJI Mavic 2 Pro, and Dji Phantom 4 Pro.

 ![Figure 1](./imgs/8scenes.png)
-<center><b>Figure 1</b> Examples for 8 scenes simulated, each has been annotated by red boxes.
-Note the white cross-line in each image helps to locate the objects(in which quadrant) and the multi-rotor model in each image is DJI Mavic 2 Pro.</center>
+<p align="center"><b>Figure 1</b> Examples for 8 scenes simulated, each has been annotated by red boxes.
+Note the white cross-line in each image helps to locate the objects(in which quadrant) and the multi-rotor model in each image is DJI Mavic 2 Pro.</p>

 ![Figure 2](./imgs/4models.png)
-<center><b>Figure 2</b> 3D models for multi-rotors we used in simulation.</center>
+<p align="center"><b>Figure 2</b> 3D models for multi-rotors we used in simulation.</p>